dartmouth-cs52/dartmouth-cs52.github.io/assignments/lab/redux-blog+auth/index.md

   * any extra credit attempted

-## Extra Credit (last chance for extra credit! extra extra credit is available!)
+## Extra Credit

 * so you now have users, what can you do with users? so many things!
 * if you didn't add error message handling before you should do it now (error state in store, error reducer, error action, error component)
 * add more pages and content to your app, how about a profile page for each user (add in /user frontend route and api endpoints)
 * extend the permissions system so that users can only edit their own posts
-* style it really nicely, make the editing process really smooths. (autofocus, onBlur, etc)
-  * add a preview to the main content editing (a parallel view that renders the markdown as you edit it).
+* add a live preview to the main content editing (a parallel view that renders the markdown as you edit it).
 * add in commenting system, authenticated users can comment on posts
 * add search functionality (advanced, [tips](https://www.compose.com/articles/full-text-search-with-mongodb-and-node-js/))
 * add images to posts (advanced, [s3](http://www.benrlodge.com/blog/post/image-uploading-with-reactjs-nodejs-and-aws-s3))